stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

 04. The item will be deleted and the view will refresh.

 Done!
-You've successfully added a feature to this app.
+You've successfully implemented the missing Delete feature.

+In review, you've learnt how to:

+*  Construct

 <a name="exercise3"></a>
 ##Exercise 3: Add a "filter" feature to the app